Protecting Vulnerable Children in 9 Countries Throughout Latin America and the Caribbean

 Features: School grades K-8, farm, full-service pediatric hospital, rehabilitation centers, university education program

-Main Home: Rancho Santa Fe
+Main Home: Santa Fe Ranch, Km.
+36 Carretera a Olancho

 Casa San Salvador, an old converted sugar plantation in the village of Miacatlán in central Mexico, is the primary residential home of NPH Mexico.
 Within the campus, the home raises a large share of its own food, including chickens, sheep, pigs, and fruit and vegetables.
 Casa Buen Señor in Cuernavaca is home to high school students who attend the NPH technical high school.
 Community students also attend the high school with financial support from NPH.
 Young men and women attend university in Monterrey and Mexico City, with support from NPH Mexico to help them complete their studies.